tkmagesh/Nutanix-AdvGo-Apr-2024/readme.md

     > go mod why [module_name]
 - To install a 3rd party module as an executable (CLI tools) (installed in the $GOPATH/bin folder)
     > go install [module_name]
+- To localize the dependencies
+    > go mod vendor

 - Reference:
     - https://go.dev/ref/mod
 ### Package